 Large banks have the scale and resources to handle HELOCs efficiently, but they may not offer the most personalized service.
 That said, many of them have recently discontinued this product line until further notice.

 Regional and community banks or credit unions may be better options if you value local customer service over national availability.
 These smaller financial institutions tend to have fewer borrowers, so loan officers have more time to discuss your specific needs and goals.
 They can also be more flexible with underwriting guidelines.
-However, not all have physical branches everywhere.
+However, not all physical branches are everywhere.

 You’ll also want to research whether independent mortgage companies in your area offer HELOCs.
-Or you can explore options with online lenders.
+You can also explore options with online lenders.
 While they won’t have physical branch locations, many have online application processes.
 They tend to be smaller than big banks but larger than local credit unions.
 Rates may be competitive, and application turn times could be faster than going through a large national bank.
 Just be sure to thoroughly vet any lender you aren’t familiar with.

 Conclusion: Is The Interest on a Home Equity Loan or a HELOC Tax Deductible?